Tom Candiotti: Baseball career

 In June 1991, Toronto acquired him from Cleveland in a trade to help their playoff run.
 Candiotti led the Blue Jays' pitching staff with three complete games and a 2.98 ERA in 19 starts for a ballclub that had lost ace right-hander Dave Stieb to a season-ending injury.
 He was positioned to win the ERA title, as he had a major league-best 2.23 ERA on September 23, but gave up seven earned runs that night in California.
 In his first 16 starts with Toronto, his ERA was 2.21, a remarkable feat given the fact he threw the knuckleball and was working with two catchers, (Pat Borders and Greg Myers), who had never caught that pitch before.
 "It was tough for Myers and Borders to adjust to me mid-season", Candiotti said.
 "Because I threw the knuckleball, I normally spent more time with my catchers than other pitchers.
 People don’t realize this—even the guys in the media—but not having spring training to work with them made a big difference."

 He left the Blue Jays the following season to sign with Los Angeles where he pitched well for six years, hampered by poor run support.
 From 1992 to 1996, Candiotti's 3.57 ERA was fourth-best among National League pitchers with at least 900 innings pitched, behind only Greg Maddux (2.13), Tom Glavine (3.16), and John Smoltz (3.27), and 11th-best in the majors overall.
 He made his last major-league appearance with the Indians in 1999.

+On January 24, 2000, Candiotti signed a minor league contract with the Anaheim Angels but was released at the conclusion of spring training.

 At the time of his retirement, Candiotti ranked in the top 100 all-time in major-league history in starts and strikeouts.
 In 2001, he was named one of the Top 100 Greatest Indians in Cleveland history.

-After baseball
+Post-playing career

 Candiotti held a front office position with the Indians in 2000 and 2001.
 He joined ESPN in 2001 as an MLB broadcaster and an analyst on Baseball Tonight.
 From 2002 to 2005, Candiotti continued on Baseball Tonight and served as a commentator for the Toronto Blue Jays.
 He has worked for several seasons as a radio analyst for the Arizona Diamondbacks.

 Candiotti had a small part in Billy Crystal's 2001 movie "61*" as knuckleball pitcher Hoyt Wilhelm.
 He was inducted into the International Bowling Museum's Hall of Fame on June 27, 2007.

 Personal life

-Candiotti's marriage to his first wife ended in divorce in 1992; he later remarried.
+Candiotti's marriage to his first wife, Debra, ended in divorce in 1992 after 11 years; he married Donna Beck in 1993.

-Candiotti's son, Casey, is also a baseball player.
+Candiotti had two children with his wife, Donna.
+His son, Clark, pitches for the University of Arizona Wildcats and was drafted by the San Diego Padres in the 2024 MLB draft with their compensation pick for losing Blake Snell.
+His other son, Casey, pitches for the Holy Names Hawks.